Stalley

 Kyle Alfonso Myricks (born October 30, 1982), better known by his stage name Stalley, is an American rapper from Massillon, Ohio.

 Music career

-In 2008, Stalley made his mixtape debut, titled Goin Ape, with fellow Ohio-native rapper Terry Urban.
+In 2008, Stalley made his mixtape debut, Goin Ape, with Terry Urban.
 In 2009, he followed with the release of the new mixtape, titled MadStalley: The Autobiography, and a newfound reputation as a force on stage.
 Stalley attended the 2010 Iron Mic Competition in Beijing as the featured MC.